-4. The upper level on double storey houses must have eaves of at least 450mm depth along all elevations.
+- 4. The upper level on double storey houses must have eaves of at least 450mm depth along all elevations. - 5.
+Parapet gutters or similar architectural features may be incorporated into the roof design in place of eaves, subject to the discretion and approval of the DRC.